dev-collab-org/on-chain-file-interface/README.md

 ## Background:

 The trend of creating NFTs where the file which is the object of the token is generated partially or completely on-chain has resulted in a variety of methods of producing files from smart contracts.
-This repository is intended to craft a proposal that improves the ecosystem of on-chain file generation.
+This repository is intended to craft a proposal that improves the ecosystem of on-chain file generation by establishing a standard interface for returning files in chunks.

-By establishing a standard interface for fetching object files the interoperality and 3rd party client support of on-chain file generation can improve dramatically.
-For example, this will allow for future generative contracts to remix source files on-chain and generate new outputs, for files to be incorporated on-chain into larger works, and allows a whole new category of client applications to be built which access file resources directly from the blockchain.
+Widespread adoption of a standard would lead to a sudden leap in the capabilities of the on-chain file generation community.
+For example, this will allow for future generative contracts to remix source files on-chain and generate new outputs, for on-chain files to be combined into larger works, and allows a whole new category of client applications to be built which access file resources directly from the blockchain.

 ## Summary:

 There are at least two significant problems to address in progressing the art of producing on-chain files.

 ### Issue 1, no standard way to fetch on-chain files from contracts

 The first issue is the lack of a standard way to fetch the on-chain file from a contract which generates one.

 In some cases the contract exposes public methods to generate the file or files for an on-chain resource.
-These file names are unique to each contract, preventing a whole layer of client-side support for proliferating beyond a few specially made clients.
+These file names are unique to each contract, preventing a whole layer of client-side support from proliferating beyond the few clients made specifically for a smart contract.

 In some cases the optional metadata extension to ERC-721 is used by returning the entire file as a base64 encoded value in one of the fields.
 This has significant limitations due to the overhead of base64 encoding plus the max gas per read limit described below.